MaRcR11/ydl-tkinter/readme.md

 ## How it works

 Just add your directory and url out of Youtube.
+Your path has to be full-path ending with \ or /

 ## Note